JuanLoyola/second-ecommerce/README.md

-# Juan Loyola Product View/Product Card
+# Juan Loyola E-commerce 2
 This repository is a practice as a way to try out new things

 # Tools